-Exercise Type Description Frequency OSIS Test Oil spill release simulation Monthly Notification exercises Exercising MEC control communications Quarterly Practical Exercises Equipment deployment and clean- up involving small boat handling and Tier 1 equipment deployment Twice per year MEC Activation Pollution scenarios considered by staff in FTNS and MEC manned.
-Quarterly Incident Management / Tier 2 exercises These exercises will normally be conducted as joint exercises with Clearwater Forth partners Multi agency response and communications exercise Annually
+Exercise Type Description Frequency Oil Spill Modelling Software Test Oil spill release simulation Monthly Notification exercises Exercising MEC control communications Twice per year Mobilisation Exercise Equipment deployment and clean- up involving small boat handling and Tier 1 equipment deployment.
+Can involve tier 2 contractor.
+Twice per year Table-top Exercise Test the emergency management knowledge and capability.
+Can be used to test co-ordination with local authorities and the emergency services.
+Can be combined with an equipment mobilisation / deployment exercise.
+Once per year Incident Management / Tier 2 exercises These exercises will normally be conducted as joint exercises with Clearwater Forth partners Multi agency response and communications exercise Annually

-Annual returns of post incident / exercise reports and annual return form will be made by the Marine Manager.
+Annual returns of post incident / exercise reports and annual return form will be made by the Marine Compliance Manager.
 The MCA pro-formas for these reports are provided in Appendix 5.
-Logs of all reports are maintained by the Marine Manager.
+Logs of all reports are maintained by the Harbour Master Forth Inner.
 Both training and exercise records are updated annually.